oapicf/pinterest-sdk/clients/powershell/generated/docs/LeadAdsApi.md

 Delete lead ads subscription

-Delete an existing lead ads webhook subscription by ID. - Only requests for the OWNER or ADMIN of the ad_account will be allowed.  <strong>This endpoint is currently in beta and not available to all apps. <a href='/docs/getting-started/beta-and-advanced-access/'>Learn more</a>.</strong>
+Delete an existing lead ads webhook subscription by ID.   - Only requests for the OWNER or ADMIN of the ad_account will be allowed.'

 ### Example
 ```powershell